Monitoring Altimeter Drift Using Tide Gauges

 Changes to the altimeter can be monitored by comparing the altimeter-derived sea surface heights to sea surface heights measured at tide gauges.
 This technique is not used to calibrate the altimeter in any way, but it is valuable in diagnosing and correcting altimeter drift.

-Ideally, one would want to include all of the available tide gauges in the calibration.
-A number of gauges, however, have a significant lag in reporting of records and are not available for the Jason calibration.
+Ideally, one would want to include all of the available tide gauges in the comparison.
+A number of gauges, however, have a significant lag in reporting of records and are not available for the Jason comparison.
 On the other hand, some others do not extend backward through most of the T/P mission.
-We have restricted the ~100 available gauges to a set of 64 near real-time stations that span the majority of both the T/P and Jason missions, and will therefore provide a relatively consistent calibration for both.
+We have restricted the ~100 available gauges to a set of 64 near real-time stations that span the majority of both the T/P and Jason missions, and will therefore provide a relatively consistent comparison for both.

 - An Improved Calibration of Satellite Altimetric Heights Using Tide Gauge Sea Levels with Adjustment for Land Motion."
 Marine Geodesy 23, no. 3 (2000): 145. "